Why Does My Cane Corso’s Stink [In Detail Guide]

 Does Your Cane Corso Have Poor Hygiene

-Also, bad breath could be a disease symptom, such as gastrointestinal problems, esophagitis, diabetes mellitus, inflammation of the nasal passages, or sinusitis.
+Also, lousy breath could be a disease symptom, such as gastrointestinal problems, esophagitis, diabetes mellitus, inflammation of the nasal passages, or sinusitis.
 If you are concerned about your Cane Corso’s bad Breath or if it persists over time, speak to your veterinarian for further advice.

 2. Is Your Cane Corso Allergic To Something